Slymaster/defi-alyra/README.md

 * Adds liquidity in the 3 pairs.
 * Performs a single swap via the router.

+### 🧰 How to use it ?

-* Using the Truffle framework to execute the script.
+Using the Truffle framework to execute the script.

 * The following commands are to be used in the root of the project:

-    `truffle compile` for the compilation of contracts.
+  * `truffle compile` for the compilation of contracts.

-    `truffle migrate` for the migration of contracts.
+  * `truffle migrate` for the migration of contracts.

-    `truffle migrate --reset` to reset migration.
+  * `truffle migrate --reset` to reset migration.

 ## MasterChef SushiSwap fork
 ## MasterChef contract fork